GlobalSport/state-decorator/README.md

 ```

 Recipe: When only using the **errorMap** to manage errors (ie. there's no effects nor message and so on), the error is considered _not managed_ resulting in a rejected promise and global **asyncErrorHandler** called with _managed_ flag set to false.
 In that case, set **isErrorManaged** to `true` to specify that the error is _managed_ externally.

+The error map is updated when the action is called again, or call **clearError** in a side effect.

 ## <a name="ConflictingActions"></a>Conflicting actions